 Hold yourself accountable by:

 - Using a water tracking app (WaterMinder, iHydrate, Aqualert: Water Tracker Daily)

-- Using a notebook to track your intake
+- Using a notebook to track your fluid intake

 - Setting alarms/reminders throughout the day